Prakash Shrestha

-Prakash Shrestha is a Nepali singer.
-He has recorded 1000 songs and released 12 albums in the form of cassettes and CDs.
-He has more than 500 performances nationally and internationally.
-He has lent his voice to playback songs in more than 150 Nepali films.
+Prakash Shrestha (born January 28, 1957) is a renowned Nepali singer known for his contribution to the Nepali music industry.
+He has recorded over 1,000 songs and released 12 albums in cassette and CD formats.
+With more than 500 performances both nationally and internationally, he is also the most recorded artist in the Nepali film industry, having sung playback songs in over 150 Nepali films.

 Early life

-Prakash Shrestha was born in Birgunj, Nepal.
-He graduated with a bachelor's degree in Commerce from Thakur Ram college (Birgunj) and went to pursue training in India where he obtained a diploma in music (Sangeet Prabhakar) from Allahabad University.
-Besides singing, he was also a sportsman of exceptional ability, excelling in table tennis, cricket and football.
-He started his career as a singer in 1973 (2030) and since then he has made tremendous contribution to Nepali music industry.
+Prakash Shrestha was born on January 28, 1957 (2013 Magh 15 B.S.) in Birgunj, Nepal.
+He is the son of Chandra Man Shrestha and Bimala Devi Shrestha.
+He completed his Bachelor of Commerce (B.Com) from Thakur Ram College in Birgunj.
+He pursued his musical training in India, earning a Diploma in Music (Sangeet Prabhakar) with First Class Honors from Allahabad University.

+Aside from music, he was a talented athlete, excelling in table tennis, cricket, and football.
+He began his singing career in 1973 (2030 B.S.) and quickly established himself as one of the leading figures in the Nepali music industry.

 Career and achievements

 Prakash shrestha is renowned for his melodious songs such as Fewatal ko angan, Safal timro, Kanchi he Kanchi and Gahirai ma Dubdai na Duba.
 He is also the most recorded artist in Nepal film industry.
 Prakash has also been working with the Nepal airlines corporation for a long time.